Explaining Past Publications

 Meanwhile, if you're not an astronomer or scientist and want to get the point without all the jargon, I've tried to make simplified ELI5 sections for you.

 This is an experiment, so please let me know if this page was any help to you (and why) or if you think it can be improved somehow!
-I do think everyone should make an effort to explain their scientific results in a more accessible form alongside their official peer-reviewed papers; this is my first attempt to start a trend.
+I do think everyone should make an effort to explain their scientific results in a more accessible form alongside their official peer-reviewed papers; this is my first attempt.